jainnielyn/100-days-of-code/log.md

 ### Day 29: December 12, Wed

 **Today's Progress**: Completed register function, started with quote function... completed quote function!
+Started with buy function.

 **Thoughts** This problem set is pretty challenging!
 Confused with how python and SQL and Jinja all come together, makes progress slower.